Economy of East Asia: Japan

 Japan emerged from World War II as a ruined and demoralized country battered into economic submission by the victorious Allies.
 Foreign occupation by the United States prompted the island nation to make its second opening to the world, adopting Westernization in all aspects by jump-starting a new economy by beginning to set its sights through the export of goods and services to the United States.
 In addition, the America occupiers stripped the Japanese Emperor of power and laid a newer and modern political framework through the writing of a new constitution and a functioning political system that was conducive to economic growth.

-During the American Occupation of Japan, General Douglas MacArthur reformed Japan's economic structure to be self-sufficient by liberalizing the zaibatstu conglomerates.
+During the American Occupation of Japan, General Douglas MacArthur reformed Japan's economic structure to be self-sufficient by liberalizing the zaibatsu conglomerates.
 Economic assistance to Japan was also granted in the form of loans where $2 billion in direct economic aid over the span of five years.
 Japanese politicians, working in tandem with entrepreneurs and corporate executives from industry actively sought to manage and develop the economy.
 Foreign quality experts such as the acclaimed management consultant Edwards Deming to improve the quality control of Japan's initial export of industrial products to compete match the quality of American factories at the time.
 In the early days of the post-war economic miracle, Japan would organize their zaibatsu conglomerates that offered lifetime employment as well as seniority pay.
 Trade unions in the 1950s were very active and collective bargaining was reached through Confucian values of trust and reciprocity through dedication to work with the reward of lifetime employment and job re-training.
 The quality of Japanese goods began to improve and the international demand for Japanese goods eventually grew.

 In the 1960s, Japan's image for pushing poor quality products was very much undeserved but improving nonetheless.
 Surprisingly, Japanese products competed successfully with its American and European counterparts both in terms of quality and pricing.
 The island nation also maintained an artificially low currency to increase its exports in order to maintain a competitive edge in the world markets.
 By the 1980s, Japan's initial image for exporting shoddy and low quality products began to change dramatically.
 The resale of its cars would begin to spike upwards, its GDP per capita passed that of the United States while propelling the island country into the world's second largest economy.
 The U.S. government was growing wary of Japan's artificially low currency and would begin force it up but Japan would aggressively cut interest rates which sputtered growth.
 Despite bubbles culminating with a series of stock and real estate market crashes, the post-war miracle had transformed the island archipelago into the industrialized nation with a thriving middle class that it is today.